by Steven D. Johnson

 Remodeling opens up a world of possibilities but also invites budget-busting additions and change-orders.
 Great if you are charging a customer, not so great when you are trying to conserve your own precious funds.
 Rewiring?
 Why not put in an additional light fixture?
 An extra switch would be nice, too.
 Pulling insulation?
 Why not foam-in some drafty areas and add another layer?
 Putting up trim to cover some poorly cut joints?
 Might as well do some purely cosmetic trim work.
 Painting?
 Two coats are better than one… three is even better, especially on OSB!
 But it's a shop, for crying out loud!

-Figure 2 - For ~$20 and a little effort, this extra light
+Figure 2 - For ~$20 and a little effort, this extra light was worth it.

 In the end, I did decide to add one additional light but nixed the extra switch.
 No compromises were made on the additional insulation, but that was easily justified by winter heating bills.
 I spent a day doing trim work, but mostly used leftover pieces already on hand.
 I settled for two coats of paint, but I rolled it on pretty heavily.